 Folks use fuel every day.
 It’s so common that most don’t even think twice about grilling ribs, making a detour to the gas station whenever they’re low on gas, and turning the A/C on during a hot summer day.

-Now when it comes to prepping for SHTF or emergencies, water, food, and shelter are obviously the top priorities.
+When it comes to prepping for SHTF or emergencies, water, food, and shelter are obviously the top priorities.
 But how about fuel?
 You shouldn’t leave it on the back burner.